 Some chemicals: Studies also link some chemicals to bladder cancer.
-People who work with them may have a higher risk.
+People who work with se chemicals are used to them may have a higher risk.
 These chemicals are used to make rubber, leather, printing materials, textiles, dye, and paint products.

-Learn more about risk factors: bcan.org/risks
+Learn more about risk factors: BCAN.org/risks